Parliamentary procedure: Legislatures

 Legislative assemblies in all countries, because of their nature, tend to have a specialized set of rules that differ from parliamentary procedure used by clubs and organizations.

 In the United Kingdom, Erskine May's Parliamentary Practice (frequently updated; originally Treatise on the Law, Privileges, Proceedings and Usage of Parliament; often referred to simply as Erskine May) is the accepted authority on the powers and procedures of the Westminster parliament.
 There are also the Standing Orders for each House.

 Of the 99 state legislative chambers in the United States (two for each state except Nebraska, which has a unicameral legislature), Mason's Manual of Legislative Procedure governs parliamentary procedures in 70; Jefferson's Manual governs 13, and Robert's Rules of Order governs four.
 The United States Senate follows the Standing Rules of the United States Senate, while the United States House of Representatives follows Jefferson's Manual.

 Mason's Manual, originally written by constitutional scholar and former assistant secretary of the California Senate Paul Mason in 1935, and since his death revised and published by the National Conference of State Legislatures (NCSL), governs legislative procedures in instances where the state constitution, state statutes, and the chamber's rules are silent.

 Parliamentarians in the United States

-In the United States, individuals who are proficient in parliamentary procedure are called parliamentarians (in countries with parliamentary governments where the term refers to a member of Parliament).
+In the United States, individuals who are proficient in parliamentary procedure are called parliamentarians.
+This is in contrast to countries with parliamentary legislatures, where the term refers to a member of parliament.

 Several organizations offer certification programs for parliamentarians, including the National Association of Parliamentarians and American Institute of Parliamentarians.
 Agriculture teachers who coach teams in the parliamentary procedure contest of the National FFA Organization (formerly Future Farmers of America) can earn the title accredited parliamentarian. parliamentarians perform an important role in many meetings, including counselling organizations on parliamentary law, holding elections, or writing amendments to the constitution and bylaws of an organization.